 Check the manufacturer's maximum pressure rating for air tools and accessories.
-Compressor outlet pressure must be regulated so as to never exceed the maximum pressure rating of the tool.
-Relieve all pressure through the hose before attaching or removing accessories.
+Compressor outlet pressure must be regulated so not to exceed the maximum pressure rating of the tool.
+Relieve all pressure in the hose before attaching or removing accessories.

-Do not adjust the pressure switch or relief valve for any reason.
+Do not tamper with the pressure switch or relief valve for any reason.
 Doing so voids all warranties.
 They have been preset at the factory for the maximum pressure of this unit.
-Personal injury and/ or property damage may result if the pressure switch or the relief valve are tampered with.
+Personal injury and/or property damage may result if the pressure switch or the relief valve are tampered with.

-Do not use plastic or pvc pipe for compressed air.
-Use only galvanized steel pipe and fittings for compressed air distribution lines.
+Do not use plastic or PVC pipe for compressed air.
+Use only galvanized steel pipe & fittings for compressed air distribution lines.

-Hazard Warnings (cont'd) Risk of Eye or Head Injury
+Hazard Warnings (cont'd) RISK OF EYE OR HEAD INJURY

-- Air powered equipment and power tools are capable of propelling materials such as fasteners, metal chips, saw dust, and other debris at high speed, which could result in serious eye injury. - Compressed air can be hazardous.
-The air stream can cause injury to soft tissue areas such as eyes, ears, etc. Particles or objects propelled by the stream can cause injury. - Tool attachments can become loose or break and fly apart propelling particles at the operator and others in the work area.
+- Air powered equipment and power tools are capable of propelling materials such as fasteners, metal chips, saw dust, and other debris at high speed which could result in serious eye injury. - Compressed air can be hazardous.
+The air stream can cause injury to soft tissue areas such as eyes, ears, etc. Particles or objects propelled by the stream can cause injury. - Tool attachments can be become loose or break and fly apart, propelling particles at the operator and others in the work area.

 - Always wear ANSI approved Z87.1 safety glasses with side shields. - Never leave operating tool unattended.
-Disconnect air hose when tool is not in use. - For additional protection, use an approved face shield in addition to safety glasses. - Make sure that any attachments are securely assembled. - Never point any nozzle or sprayer toward a person or any part of the body.
-Equipment can cause serious injury if the spray penetrates the skin.
+Disconnect air hose when tool is not in use. - For additional protection, use an approved face shield in addition to safety glasses. - Make sure that any attachments are securely assembled. - Never point any nozzle or sprayer toward a person or any part of the body. - Equipment can cause seriouss injury if the spray penetrates the skin.

-Hazard Warnings (cont'd) Risk of Fire or Explosion
+Hazard Warnings (cont'd) RISK OF FIRE OR EXPLOSION

-- Abrasive tools such as sanders and grinders, rotating tools such as drills, and impact tools such as nailers, staplers, wrenches, hammers, and reciprocating saws are capable of generating sparks which could result in ignition of flammable materials. - It is normal for the compressor motor and pressure switch to produce sparks while operating.
-If sparks come into contact with vapors from gasoline or other solvents, they may ignite, causing fire or explosion. - Exceeding the maximum pressure rating of tools or accessories could cause an explosion resulting in serious injury.
+- Abrasive tools such as sanders and grinders; rotating tools such as drills and impact tools such as nailers, staples, wrenches, hammers and reciprocating saws are capable of generating sparks which could result in ignition of flammable materials. - It is normal for the compressor motor and pressure switch to produce sparks while operating.
+If sparks come into contract with vapors from gasoline or other solvents, they may ignite, causing a fire or explosion. - Exceeding the maximum pressure rating of tools or accessories could cause an explosion resulting in serious injury.

-- Never operate tools near flammable substances such as gasoline, cleaning solvents, etc. - Work in a clean, well ventilated area free of combustible materials. - Never use oxygen, carbon dioxide or other bottled gases as a power source for air tools. - Use compressed air regulated to maximum pressure at or below the rated pressure of any attachments. - Never connect to an air source that is capable of exceeding 200 psi. - Always verify prior to using the tool that the air source has been adjusted to the rated air pressure range. - Never spray flammable liquids in a confined area.
-Do not spray where sparks or flame are present. - Do not smoke while spraying. - Keep compressor as far from spray area as possible.
+- Never operate tools near flammable substances such as gasoline, cleaning solvents, etc. - Work in a clean, well-ventilated area free of combustible materials. - Never use oxygen, carbon dioxide or other bottled gases as a power source for air tools. - Use compressed air regulated to maximum pressure at or below the rated pressure of any attachments. - Never connect to an air source that is capable of exceeding 90 psi. - Always verify prior to using the tool that the air source has been adjusted to the rated air pressure range. - Never spray flammable liquids in a confined area.
+Do not spray where sparks or flames are present. - Do not smoke while spraying. - Keep compressor as far from spray area as possible.

-Hazard Warnings (cont'd) Risk of Hearing Loss
+Hazard Warnings (cont'd) RISK OF HEARING LOSS